-And then come the thoughts like, what's the matter with me?
+And then come the thoughts like, oh, what's the matter with me?
 Why do I do this?
-Am I ever going to be able the stop doing this?
-I'm so weak, gosh.
-Now, all the judgment.
-So I have physical discomfort, emotional discomfort now as I judge myself and I just stay in that, ugh for a while.
-And I tell myself I shouldn't beat myself up.
-All the chatter.
+Am I ever going to be able to stop doing this?
+I'm so weak.
+Gosh.
+Now, all the judgment, right?
+So I have physical discomfort, emotional discomfort now as I judge myself.
+And I just stay in that for a while.

+And I tell myself I shouldn't beat myself up, right?
+Like all the chatter.
 Anyone besides me have this chatter?
-The chatter.
-And I tell myself, I'm not going to do that again because I'm going to hook up my future self.

-She wants to be feel better.
+Okay, the chatter.
+And I tell myself,

+I'm not gonna do that again because I'm gonna hook up my future self.
+She wants to feel better.
 She wants to fit into her clothes still.
 She wants to look better.
-She wants to be healthier, so that's it, no more eating a whole Crumbl cookie.
-We will go to Crumbl and just get a quarter of a cookie, or whatever I tell myself.
-Because we're not going to not go to Crumbl, come on.
-So this is what I used to do, hopefully some of you are relating to this, I don't know if it's with cookies but whatever it is substitute.
+She wants to be healthier.

+So that's it.
+No more eating a whole crumble cookie.
+We will go to crumble and just get a quarter of a cookie or whatever I tell myself, right?
+Because we're not going to not go to crumble.
+Come on.

+So this is what I used to do.
+Hopefully some of you are relating to this, I don't know if it's with cookies, but whatever it is, substitute.
+When I started separating out past me from present me, it shifted things.

-When I started separating out past me from present me, it shifted things because I went like this, "Oh, past Jody, you sure had fun eating that cookie, didn't you?
+Because I went like this, Oh, past Jody, you sure had fun eating that cookie, didn't you?
 It was delicious.
-I hope you enjoyed it."
-And as I did this, I couldn't help but be really kind.
+I hope you enjoyed it.
+And as I did this, I couldn't help but like, be really kind.
 I didn't berate past me.
-I wasn't like, "You're disgusting, what's the matter with you?
-I can't believe."
-No, I just went, "I hope you enjoyed that treat because I am sure paying the price now.
+I wasn't like, you're disgusting.
+What's the matter with you?
+I can't believe da da da da da.

+No, I just went, I hope you enjoyed that treat because I'm sure paying the price now.
 But you know what?
-I will do that for you because I love you.
+I will do that for you.
+Because I love you.
 Because you also do a lot of pretty awesome things that really hook me up.

-In fact we're driving in this warm car right now.
-And you earned the money to be able to buy this car, to be able to go to Crumbl Cookie in the first place.
-So I love you."
+In fact, we're driving in this warm car right now and you earned the money to be able to buy this car to be able to go to Crumbl Cookie in the first place.
+So I love you.
 I don't necessarily think through, by the way, the car thing.
 I'm just trying to illustrate for you in my mind why I have no beef with past me.
-Because while she does some things that present me now has to pay for and sort of regrets, wishes she would have made a different choice.

-I realized that there are way more things that she does that I'm so grateful for, mostly, most of the things she does, take good care of me.
+Because while she does some things that present me now has to pay for and sort of regrets, like wishes she would have made a different choice, I realize that there are way more things that she does that I'm so grateful for.

-Most of the things she does, make it so that I have an enjoyable life so that I get to be married to Jake Moore.
+Mostly, most of the things she does take good care of me.
+Most of the things she does make it so that I have an enjoyable life so that I get to be married to Jake Moore.
 I get to be the mom to these amazing kids.
 I get to be a life coach to all of you.
-I get to live in a house with central air and heat, I get to live in a free country.
-I get to go for a walk any time I want to outside.
-I get to read books because past me learned how to read.
-I could go on all day.
+I get to live in a house with central air and heat.
+I get to live in a free country.
+I get to go for a walk anytime I want to outside.

+I get to read books, because past me learned how to read.
+I could go on all day, right?
 Most of the things that your past self has done have hooked you up.